mldv/yaavs/docs/yaavs_intro.md

-# Details about YAAVS for DAT295@Chalmers2022
+# YAAVS description

+YAAVS is the acronym of Yet Another Autonomous Vehicle Simulator.
+This software is based on the [CiberRato](https://github.com/iris-ua/ciberRatoTools) Robot Simulation Environment by Universidade de Aveiro / IEETA.

 ## Introduction

-The YAAVS system creates a virtual mine.
-The mine is a 2D arena populated by walls, where a starting grid, areas with gold, and an unloading area are integrated.
+The YAAVS system creates a virtual arena where vehicles operate.
+The arena represents a mine, and it is a 2D space populated by walls and special areas.
-The system also creates the virtual bodies of the mining vehicles.
+The system also creates the virtual bodies of the mining vehicles (also called *robots*).
-Participants must provide the software agents which control the movement of the mining vehicles, in order to accomplish a task.
+Users must provide the software agents which control the movement of the vehicles, in order to accomplish some tasks.

-All virtual mining vehicles have the same kind of body.
-It is composed of a circular base, equipped with sensors and actuators.
+All vehicles have the same kind of body, which is composed of a circular base, equipped with sensors and actuators.

 The simulator:
 * sends sensor measures to the agents,
 * receives and applies actuating orders from the agents.

-A fleet of five mining vehicles is given the following challenge:
-* starting from their position in the starting grid they must find specific spots in the mine (*loading areas*);
-* reach a loading area and collect gold;
-* go to the *unloading area* to deliver the collected gold;
-* repeat the procedure as many times as possible in a given time.

 Each vehicle has to be controlled by an independent program, i.e., the fleet is actually a collection of, possibly identical, programs.
 Vehicles are allowed to communicate with each other within given restrictions.
-Score depends on fulfilment of challenge goals and on suffered penalties.
+Score depends on fulfilment of challenge goals and on penalties.

+The task of the user is to develop and run the software that drives vehicles.

 ## Simulation environment